jdowning/puppet-rbenv/README.md

     rbenv::plugin { 'github_user/github_repo': }

-You can ensure a plugin is kept up-to-date.
-This is helpful for a plugin like `ruby-build` so that definitions are always available:
+You can ensure a plugin is kept up-to-date during puppet runs.
+This is helpful for a plugin like `ruby-build` so that definitions are always
+available:

     rbenv::plugin { 'rbenv/ruby-build': latest => true }

+This can also be achieved via cron.

+    rbenv::plugin { 'rbenv/ruby-build': latestcron => true }

 ## Gems
 Gems can be installed too!
 You *must* specify the `ruby_version` you want to